 Super Bowl LIV (2020)

 Each year, the Super Bowl has a philanthropic focus that helps decrease the event’s carbon footprint.
-This year, the Miami-Dade venue and the NFL chose to focus on the environment, which created the Ocean to Everglades initiative.
+Last year, the Miami-Dade venue and the NFL chose to focus on the environment, which created the Ocean to Everglades initiative.
 The initiative aims to:

 - Increase beach cleanups